 - Just start blogging and do not wait for things to be perfect.
 Start writing, and you will get better at writing as you write more.

 - Even if only for yourself, have in mind an audience persona for your blog along with a simple guideline for what topic areas will be a focus for your blog.

 - Learn about the fundamental elements of SEO and keywords as early as possible.
-Scribe and Inboundwriter.com are both great tools to help you improve at SEO as you write and publish blog content.
+Scribe is a great tool to help you improve at SEO as you write and publish blog content.

 - Take pictures all the time of things and situations that fit with your blog topics.
 It is nice to have the flexibility of a variety of images to choose from for a blog post.

 - Learn some basic skills on photo editing software so you can use your images multiple times and still keep them fresh.

 - List posts are fantastic.
 List posts attract readers, and if you do them right, they are relatively easy to write in a pinch.

 - Keep a separate document file of all your blog posts.

 - Read a few strong blogs regularly, but occasionally (i.e. once every week or two), and swap different blogs into the rotation.
 If you read anything too frequently (at least for me), it is easy to fall into the possibility of mimicking them.

 - Do not forget about your old posts whose content is not time sensitive.
 These blog posts can still have value, and people will be interested in them.